globus/globus-compute/docs/sdk.rst

 ----------------------

 funcX maintains an access controlled search index of registered functions.
-You can lookup your own functions, functions that have been shared with you, or publicly accessible functions via the `search_function()` function.
+You can look up your own functions, functions that have been shared with you, or publicly accessible functions via the `search_function()` function.

 .. code-block:: python